 The crisis managment team, a team in each school that has emergency training, determines the best crisis response.
-In the event that the response includes an emergency student dismissal, it is important for parents to understand that students will be dismissed to parents once
+In the event that the response includes an emergency student dismissal, it is important for parents to understand that students will be dismissed to parents once danger has passed.

-In any emergency situation it is critically important that school leaders and safety personnel re-spond quickly.
+In any emergency situation it is in any emergency situation it is critically important that school leaders and safety personnel re-spond quickly.
 According to law enforcement and safety officials, it is important that parents wait for a call to pick up their children rather than rush to a site.
-Parents of students in the affected building will receive detailed information as
+Parents of students in the affected building will receive detailed information as soon as possible.